WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/reference.md

 * "CountryA" deletes uploaded reference
 * check that the response had no error
 * "CountryA" downloads the reference trustlist
 * check that the reference is NOT in the trustlist

-## delete reference alternate endpoint

-CountryA creates a reference and deletes it using the alternative endpoint (POST instead of DELETE)

-* "CountryA" creates a reference
-* "CountryA" creates CMS message with trusted reference
-* "CountryA" uploads CMS reference
-* check that the response had no error
-* "CountryA" downloads the reference trustlist
-* check that the reference is in the trustlist
-* "CountryA" deletes uploaded reference with alternate endpoint
-* check that the response had no error
-* "CountryA" downloads the reference trustlist
-* check that the reference is NOT in the trustlist

 ## unauthorized delete reference